 Your students will be going through your course at the same time making community building easier.

 Cons of an open–close course

-They are a lot of work—every few months you’ll find yourself setting up your webinar space, slaving over email analytics, and fielding questions from prospective students
+They are a lot of work—every few months you’ll find yourself setting up your webinar space, looking through email analytics, and fielding questions from prospective students.

 If you’re one of these people, open–close courses might be for you:

 Someone whose business model is course-focused and plans on making the majority of their income from online courses.
 If courses are your online business, it’s worth investing time and trying out the open–close model that works for so many people.